 The "FWHM" tab will show a FWHM plot.
-The blue lines show measurements in the X direction and the green lines show measurements in the Y direction.
+The purple lines show measurements in the X direction and the green lines show measurements in the Y direction.
 The solid lines indicate actual pixel values and the dotted lines indicate the fitted 1D function.
-The shaded green and blue regions indicate the FWHM measurements.
+The shaded purple and green regions indicate the FWHM measurements for the respective axes.

 The "Radial" tab contains a radial profile plot.
-Plotted points in blue are data values, and a line is fitted to the data.
+Plotted points in purple are data values, and a line is fitted to the data.